skx/templer/README.md

 the current page.
 If there is no per-page layout specified then the global layout declared in the `templer.cfg` file will be used.

+The special variable 'output' may be used to specify an alternative output file.
+For example the input file `index.wgn` would normally become `index.html`, but you could make it become something else.

 The special variable `format` may be given a value of `textile` or `markdown` to enable processing the page body with the appropriate filter.
 These formatters are implemented as [plugins](#plugins), and will be available assuming their